 Another common health problem in Pitbulls is thyroid disease.
 When their thyroid glands are not making enough thyroid hormones, it can affect their weight and skin.
 For instance, the Pitbulls may gain weight or develop skin problems as a result of thyroid disease.

 During the regular checkup visit, your vet will perform a physical checkup in addition to blood tests to see if your Pitties may have this disease.
-If so, your Pitbull may have to take thyroxine to fight the disease and would have to take this for the rest of his life.
+If so, your Pitbull may have to take thyroxine to combat the disease and would have to take this for the rest of his life.

 If left untreated, there may be harmful consequences such that he will have behavioral changes or display aggression.